Collage of a person signing paperwork, neighborhood block, transmission tower, and hundred-dollar bills.

 What does it take to build an urban, block-level microgrid?
 As wildfires and power outages threaten the stability of grid infrastructure, how can utilities use localized energy systems to strengthen community resilience?
 And how might one finance these endeavors?

 EcoBlock’s Dr. Therese Peffer and Rich Brown tackled these questions, and more, during their talk, “Implementing a Block-Level Microgrid: The Intersection of Utility Policy, People, Technology, and Economics,” at the 2023 Annual Institute.
-Co-organized by the Building Efficiency for a Sustainable Tomorrow (BEST) Center and Lawrence Berkeley National Laboratory, the three-day virtual conference attracted community college and university faculty, policymakers, and industry practitioners as they discussed the latest advances in building decarbonization policy, technology, and workforce education.
+Co-organized by the Building Efficiency for a Sustainable Tomorrow (BEST) Center and Lawrence Berkeley National Laboratory (LBNL), the three-day virtual conference attracted community college and university faculty, policymakers, and industry practitioners as they discussed the latest advances in building decarbonization policy, technology, and workforce education.

 So Much More Than a Microgrid